 Check In: 4pm | Check Out: 10am

-Tŷ Arthur (Arthur’s House) is set within a complex of traditional stone cottages built within the historical grounds of the court of Prince Llywelyn, the greatest ruler of Wales.
+Tŷ Mabon ‘Mabon’s House’ is set within a complex of traditional stone cottages built within the historical grounds of the court of Prince Llywelyn, the greatest ruler of Wales.

-The comfortable living space features a sofa, armchair and flat-screen TV.
-There is a dining table and chairs to seat four, and a small but well-equipped kitchenette.
+The living room is furnished with a comfortable sofa, armchair and flat-screen TV, there is a small dining table area and a fully equipped kitchenette.

 It’s also an ideal base for water sport enthusiasts, as the village of Rhosneigr is just four miles away, with its magnificent beaches, renowned as one of the best wind and kite surfing spots in the country.

 At Anglesey Holiday Lettings we are partnered with a selection of local activity organisers to bring you the maximum fun and enjoyment during your stay.
 If you would like to organise any activities such as water sports, golf at Anglesey Golf Club, massage treatments, adventure sports, restaurant discounts, and a host of children’s fun excursions, please speak to us and we’ll help you organise them!

 The management team live close by in Rhosneigr village and will ensure that everything is as it should be ahead of your arrival.
 And we are always on call throughout your stay for anything you need.

 - All of our properties comply with all Fire Safety Regulations

 - A welcome pack will be ready for you on arrival with milk, tea, coffee, sugar, multi-purpose spray, sponge, jay cloth, washing up liquid, hand soap and Welsh biscuits